WELCOME TO McAULIFFE ELEMENTARY

 Parents are encouraged to provide the best opportunity for their child(ren) to learn by sending students to school with sufficient and nutritious food.
 Studies show that hunger and poor nutrition can have a negative effect on child development, behavior, and learning.

-Students may purchase pre-packaged breakfasts for $1.50 and lunches for $1.75 daily, including milk.
+All students may purchase lunches for $2.25 daily, including milk.
 Milk alone is $.25.
 Money can be applied to your student’s meal account through the office or on-line.
-Applications for free breakfasts and lunches are also available through the office.
+Applications for free lunches are also available through the office.
 Applications must receive approval before beginning the program.
 If a child forgets or loses lunch money, he/she will be offered fruit/milk.

 It is essential that the information include: